Cyfrin/diverge-converge-audit/DC Multi-Phase Audit.md

 - With the rapidly growing number of participants, the incentive to uncover vulnerabilities has diminished significantly, resulting in a possible lack of top-tier engagement.
 - Auditors independently traverse the entire process, from document review to codebase scrutiny, with minimal collaboration.
 This lack of cooperative brainstorming is a notable drawback, as it limits the opportunity for auditors to learn from each other and incurs a waste of time and effort.
 Furthermore, competition around the prize pool may discourage auditors from sharing knowledge.
 - Auditors' engagement is limited to a short period, with no long-term relationship established between the client and the auditor.
+- Mitigation on the findings is often (not always) missing and not fully reviewed by the auditors, which may lead to new vulnerabilities being introduced during the mitigation process.

 ## 3.4 Conclusion